From What Is Before: Plot

-The Philippines, 1972.
-Mysterious things are happening in a remote barrio.
-Wails are heard from the forest, cows are hacked to death, a man is found bleeding to death at the crossroad and houses are burned.
-Ferdinand E. Marcos announces Proclamation No. 1081 putting the entire country under Martial Law.
+In 1970, at a remote coastal village somewhere in the country, mysterious things occur as wails are heard from the forest, cows are hacked to death, a man is found bleeding to death at the crossroad, and houses are burned.

+In the year 1972, President Ferdinand Marcos publicly announced Proclamation No. 1081, a law that put the entire country under Martial Law.
 Everything became a mess when the Armed Forces of the Philippines decided to camp in the barrio.
 Or was it already messed up before?